dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 Intuitively, current loss function optimizes neural network so it's predictions will be equal to the reward $$r_t$$ for given state $$t$$ **plus** maximum **expected** discounted reward $$R_{t+1}$$ for the next state $$t+1$$.
 And now, if you will think about maximum discounted reward for the next state $$t+1$$, you will find that it also includes maximum discounted reward $$R_{t+2}$$ for the next state $$t+2$$ and so on up to the terminal state.

 **Ok.
 But how it can work?** That seems to be insane, especially for those, who are familiar with supervised learning.
-Of course, at early iterations, an approximation of $$Q(s_{t+1}, a_{t+1})$$ will return an absolute garbage, however, over a long time of training (with right hyperparameters and other DQN tricks), the prediction of future expected rewards will become more and more accurate, and finally, it will converge ([a proof of shallow Q-learning convergence](http://users.isr.ist.utl.pt/~mtjspaan/readingGroup/ProofQlearning.pdf)).
+Of course, at early iterations, an approximation of $$Q(s_{t+1}, a_{t+1})$$ will return an absolute garbage, however, over a long time of training (with right hyper-parameters and other DQN tricks), the prediction of future expected rewards will become more and more accurate, and finally, it will converge ([a proof of shallow Q-learning convergence](http://users.isr.ist.utl.pt/~mtjspaan/readingGroup/ProofQlearning.pdf)).

 **Asynchronous one-step and n-step Q-Learning**.
-The main change they made to DQN since 2013, as you might might guess - is asynchronous training in multiple game environments at the same time.
-Such approach significantly speeds-up convergence, and allows us to train it on a single multicore CPU instead of GPU (compared to vanilla DQN and other deep RL methods).
+The main change they made to DQN since 2013, as you might guess - is asynchronous training in multiple game environments at the same time.
+Such approach significantly speeds-up convergence, and allows us to train it on a single multi-core CPU instead of GPU (compared to vanilla DQN and other deep RL methods).
 Another important change is in replay memory - there is no need in replaying past experience anymore, since parallel actor-learners happens to be in a different independent environments, which leads to a similar stabilizing effect, as in case of training on random samples from past experience (such hack is necessary for reducing temporal correlations between consecutive updates; for details of experience replay techniques you may read through [Prioritized Experience Replay, T. Schaul et al., 2016](https://arxiv.org/abs/1511.05952)).

 They have presented two versions of asynchronous deep Q-Learning: *one-step* and *n-step* Q-learning.
-The main difference, is that n-step explicitly computes n-step returns by predicting expected discounted future reward only after `n` steps, backpropagating predicted value on earlier actions, instead of predicting it after each step.
+The main difference is that n-step explicitly computes returns by predicting expected discounted future reward only after `n` steps, back-propagating predicted value on earlier actions, instead of predicting it after each step.
-In this topic I will walk through one-step version.
+In this topic, I will walk through one-step version.
 {% include image.html
     img="/assets/posts/async-deeprl/onestep_alg.jpg"
     title="Asynchronous Q-Learning algorithm pseudo-code"